PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/010-secondary-keys.md

    - The identity's current off-chain authorization nonce (retrieved via `identity::OffChainAuthorizationNonce`)
    - Expiry timestamp for the authorization
 2. **Payload Creation**:
-   - Concatenate the hex or byte values (DID + nonce + expiry) without separators into a single payload
+   - Concatenate the hex values (DID + nonce + expiry) without separators
+   - Wrap the concatenated string with `<Bytes>` and `</Bytes>` tags to form the final payload
 3. **Signing**:
-   - Sign the payload using the future secondary key
+   - Sign the wrapped payload using the future secondary key
    - The resulting signature must be provided when adding the secondary key

 :::note
 Off-chain authorization signatures provide a secure way to prove that the new key consents to becoming a secondary key without requiring preliminary on-chain transactions.
-Off-chain signatures for adding secondary keys with authorization are verified as both wrapped and unwrapped.
+The payload data must be wrapped with `<Bytes>` and `</Bytes>` tags before signing.
 :::

 This method enables bulk addition of secondary keys without requiring each key to submit separate transactions to accept joining the identity.